 “Right.”
 Then it was time to go.
 He threw back the covers before swinging his legs over the side of the bed.
 “I’ll get out of your way,” he said, his tone now as colorless as when he gave bad news to a client.
 Except this time, the recipient of the bad news was him.
 “I’ll probably drag Cal down to breakfast in forty-five minutes or so, if you want to join us.”

 He bent down farther to shove his feet into his black dress shoes.
-He had no memory of putting them near the nightstand last night.
+He had no memory of lining them up near the nightstand last night.
 Maybe Lara had done it.
 His head throbbed viciously as he laced them up.

 “Okay,” she said from behind him.